santoslab/aadl-translator/mdcf-architect-documentation/src/site/sphinx/hazard/fundamentals.rst

 System-Level Fundamentals
 #########################

 Before a hazard analysis can begin, there are a number of system-level *fundamental properties* that should be established.
-These fundamentals are documented as a large AADL property that is applied to the system element that would be negatively impacted.
+These fundamentals are documented as a large AADL property that is applied to the system element (typically an :construct:`abstract` component) that would be negatively impacted.

 ****************************
 Hazard Analysis Fundamentals